severak/svlad2/README.md

 ---

-this project was abandonned, use [CSVPad](http://www.trustfm.net/GeneralTools/CSVpad.php)
+this project was abandoned, use [CSVPad](http://www.trustfm.net/GeneralTools/CSVpad.php)